edoardovivo/myChessEngine/README.md

 # myChessEngine
-A Chess game and engine in Python
+A Chess game and engine in Python.
+Based on this fantastic [tutorial](https://www.youtube.com/watch?v=EnYui0e73Rs&t=1980s).